Methods of Setting Stop Loss Indices Orders in Stock Indices Trading

 A trader can also place a stoploss order according to the indicators used to set these orders.
-Certain technical indicators use mathematical equations to calculate where the stop loss stock index order should be set so as to provide an optimal exit point.
+Certain technical indicators use mathematical equations to calculate where the stop loss stock indices order should be set so as to provide an optimal exit point.
 These trading indicators can be used as the basis for setting these orders.

 Other traders also place these orders according to a predetermined risk to reward ratio.
 This technique of setting is dependent upon certain mathematical equations.
 For examples a ratio of 50 pips stop-loss can be used by a trader if the trade has potential to make 100 pips in profit: this is a risk:reward ratio of 2:1